 Keep practising

-We have provided students with additional opportunities to practise the essential skills by embedding them into the curriculum and extracurricular activities.
-For example, in secondary lessons teachers refer to the skills posters and incorporate the skills icons into their Powerpoints.
-We have mapped the skills to some schemes of work, and onto the list of extracurricular activities that is shared with staff.
+We have provided pupils with additional opportunities to practise the essential skills by embedding them into the curriculum and extracurricular activities.
+For example, in secondary lessons teachers refer to the skills posters and incorporate the skills icons into their PowerPoints.
+We have mapped the skills to some schemes of work, and onto the list of extracurricular activities that are shared with staff.

 Bring it to life

-This year we have brought the skills to life for students by participating in Careers Insights Sessions, where students learnt why the essential skills are important in different job roles.
-Our support staff have also been using the Projects on Skills Builder Hub with our KS3 students, and KS4 students have been reflecting on the skills they used during their work experience placements.
-Students have also been reflecting on how the essential skills helped them in the Tenner Challenge.
+This year we have brought the skills to life for students by participating in Careers Insights Sessions, where pupils learnt why the essential skills are important in different job roles.
+Our support staff have also been using the Projects on Skills Builder Hub with our KS3 pupils, and KS4 pupils have been reflecting on the skills they used during their work experience placements.
+Pupils throughout the school have also been reflecting on how the essential skills helped them in the Greetings Card challenge day.

 What's next